solidjs/solid/README.md

 ## Latest Articles

+- [SolidJS: The Tesla of JavaScript Frameworks?](https://medium.com/@ryansolid/solidjs-the-tesla-of-javascript-ui-frameworks-6a1d379bc05e) Tech built for Economy can be used for Performance
+- [The Journey to Isomorphic JavaScript Performance](https://indepth.dev/the-journey-to-isomorphic-rendering-performance) Finding the right SSR solution for Solid.
 - [Why I am not a fan of Single File Components](https://dev.to/ryansolid/why-i-m-not-a-fan-of-single-file-components-3bfl) Exploring the advantages of Solid's templates
 - [How we wrote the Fastest JavaScript Framework, Again!](https://levelup.gitconnected.com/how-we-wrote-the-fastest-javascript-ui-framework-again-db097ddd99b6) This time we conquered the server
 - [SolidJS: Reactivity to Rendering](https://indepth.dev/solidjs-reactivity-to-rendering/) Building Solid's reactive renderer from the ground up